dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 ---------------------
 - Download and Install node (node comes with npm) (website: https://nodejs.org/en)
 - After installation check version of node and npm by command: `node -v / npm -v`
-- Install a `Text Editor` to write a code like `VS code`, `Sublime Text`, `Adobe Brackets` or any one of your choice
+- Install a `Text Editor` to write code like `VS code`, `Sublime Text`, `Adobe Brackets` or any one of your choice
-- Install a `transpiler` like `typescript` globally to transpile/convert a code into plain JavaScript, by using the command: `npm install typescript -g`
+- Install a `transpiler` like `typescript` globally to transpile/convert code into plain JavaScript, by using the command: `npm install typescript -g`
 - In VS Code editor configure typescript: Press `CTRL+SHIFT+B` -> Choose Task Runner - > Typescript Watch Mode -> it will create `task.json`

 <p>